dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

    * `tx` has F+1 certified shares revealed in the causal past of `proposal(r+1)`,

 Note that above, `tx` could be from views earlier than view(r) if they haven't been opened already.

-The Opening rule ensures that when a transaction is opened, it has a unique decryption.
-For example, a deterministic decryption rule may be: decrypt transactions in commit order using SS-combine() shares, if existing, using the F+1 lowest parties whose certified revealed shares are in the causal past.
-Otherwise, use any F+1 D() shares.
-The deterministic selection of decryption shares guarantees that parties end up with the same decrypted plaintext (note that a malicious client could send some number of invalid shares, causing decryption inconsistency -- some node would get a proper plaintext while some a pseudorandom string).
-The rule also prevents other corner cases, like when bad parties reveal shares from later transactions without revealing shares for already-ordered ones.
+The unique opening or rejection of `tx` based on f+1 revealed shares is explained above.

 **A Note on Happy-path Latency.**
 During periods of stability, there are no complaints about honest leaders by any honest party.
 If tx is proposed by an honest leader in view(r), it will receive F+1 votes and become committed within one network latency.
 Within one more network latency, every honest party will post a message containing a share for tx.
 Out of 2F+1 shares, either F+1 are SS-combine() shares or D() shares.
-Thereafter, whenever a leader proposal references 2F+1 shares commits (in a layered DAG, the leader after next will), everyone will be able to open tx.
+Thereafter, whenever a leader proposal references 2F+1 shares commits (in a layered DAG, the leader after next will), everyone will be able to apply Reconstruct(tx-key) and either open tx or reject it.
 In a happy path, opening happens three network latencies after a commit: one for revealing shares, one for a leader proposal following the shares, and one to commit the proposal.